 Welcome to Counting My Spoons!

 My name is Julie Ryan, I began this blog in 2010 when I started my journey with Fibromyalgia.
 A lot has changed over the years.
 I’ve gone from hopeless to hopeful, from sad to inspired.
 I’ve learned how to manage my illness and I hope that I can help you do the same.
 At the very least I hope I can help you live an inspired life despite your chronic illness.
+Take a look at what’s helped me the most with managing my illness.

 Why Counting My Spoons?